Verilog Description Styles

 - Up-down Counter (synchronous clear):

-module counter (mode, clr, ld, d_in, clk, count); input mode, clr, ld, clk; input [0:7] d_in; output reg [0:7] count; always @(posedge clk) if (ld) count <= d_in; else if (clr) count <= 0; else if (mode) count <= count + 1; else count <= count - 1; endmodule
+module counter (mode, clr, ld, d_in, clk, count); input mode, clr, ld, clk; input [0:7] d_in; output reg [0:7] count; always @(posedge clk) if (ld) count <= d_in; else if (clr) count <= 0; else if (mode) count <= count + 1; else count <= count - 1; endmodule - Parameterized Design: An N-bit Counter:

 - Use the keyword

-to make a design general for any number of bits. - Parameter values are substituted before simulation or synthesis.
+parameterto make a design general for any number of bits. - Parameter values are substituted before simulation or synthesis.

-module counter (clear, clock, count); parameter N = 7; input clear, clock; output reg [0:N] count; always @(negedge clock) if (clear) count <= 0; else count <= count + 1; endmodule
+module counter (clear, clock, count); parameter N = 7; input clear, clock; output reg [0:N] count; always @(negedge clock) if (clear) count <= 0; else count <= count + 1; endmodule - Use the keyword

 - Using more than one clock in a module:

-module multiple_clk (clk1, clk2, a, b, c, f1, f2); input clk1, clk2, a, b, c; output reg f1, f2; always @(posedge clk1) f1 <= a & b; always @(negedge clk2) f2 <= b ^ c; endmodule
+module multiple_clk (clk1, clk2, a, b, c, f1, f2); input clk1, clk2, a, b, c; output reg f1, f2; always @(posedge clk1) f1 <= a & b; always @(negedge clk2) f2 <= b ^ c; endmodule - Using multiple edges of the same clock:

-module multi_edge_clk (a, b, c, d, f, clk); input clk; input [7:0] a,b,c,d; output reg [7:0] f; always @(posedge clk) c <= a + b; always @(negedge clk) f <= c - d; endmodule
+module multi_edge_clk (a, b, c, d, f, clk); input clk; input [7:0] a,b,c,d; output reg [7:0] f; always @(posedge clk) c <= a + b; always @(negedge clk) f <= c - d; endmodule- Two operations are carried out every clock cycle.

-is assigned at the falling edge.
+cis assigned at the rising edge,fis assigned at the falling edge.

 - Two operations are carried out every clock cycle.